How do I use fireworks in a safe way that minimizes environmental impacts?

 If you plan to store unused fireworks that have not yet expired, keep them in a cool, dry place such as a garage and out of the reach of children.
 Never place fireworks on top of an electrical appliance, such as a refrigerator or freezer.
 The appliance could be struck or damaged through extreme weather events such as lightning or power surges, resulting in the possible ignition of the fireworks.

-For more information on safe fireworks handling and disposal, please contact the State Fire Marshal’s office at (207) 626-3880 or (207)626-3870 or the Maine DEP Division of Solid Waste at the nearest regional office:
+For more information on safe fireworks handling and disposal, please contact the State Fire Marshal’s office at (207) 626-3880 or (207)626-3870 or the Maine DEP Division of Materials Management at the nearest regional office:

 Augusta, Main Office and Central Maine Regional Office